sophongo/sophdoc/docs/en/docs/baize/developer/notebooks/baizectl.md

 #### View Dependencies (Environment)

-The environment `runtime-env` is a unique environment management capability of DCE.
+The environment `runtime-env` is a unique environment management capability of Suanova.
 By decoupling the dependencies required for model development, training tasks, and inference, it offers a more flexible way to manage dependencies without the need to repeatedly build complex Docker images.
 You simply need to select the appropriate environment.